Ellen Alemany: Career

 From 1977 to 1987, Alemany worked at Chase Bank.
 In 1987, Alemany joined Citibank and held various positions including CEO for Global Transaction Services, executive vice president for the Commercial Business Group, which includes CitiCapital, the Commercial Markets Group and the Commercial Real Estate Group.
 Alemany joined RBS Americas as chairman and CEO in 2007.
 In 2008, Alemany was named CEO of RBS Citizens Financial Group, and was appointed chairman and CEO in 2009.
 She was also a member of the Royal Bank of Scotland Group's executive committee, RBS's nine-member executive leadership team.
 She also served as CitiCapital president and CEO.
 In October 2013, she retired as chairman and CEO of RBS Citizens Financial Group and RBS Americas.

 She came out of early retirement to become the CEO of CIT Group in April 2016 and became chairwoman in May 2016.
 Her strategy there was to concentrate on the core activities of the company, and dispose of unprofitable subsidiaries.
 An increase in the number of female executives in the company has been attributed to her.

 In 2020 First Citizens BancShares agreed to buy CIT for $2.2 billion, and offered Alemany a position as vice-chair, with a salary of $1 million and guaranteed bonus of almost $6.9 million per year, conditional on her remaining with the company for two years.

-Other positions

-Alemany was the First District representative on the Federal Advisory Council from 2008 to 2010.

 She has been on the board of the Center for Discovery since 2008, of Automatic Data Processing since 2012, of Fidelity National Information Services since 2014, of Operation HOPE since 2015 and of Dun & Bradstreet since 2021.
 From 2002 to 2010 she was on the board of the New York division of March of Dimes.

 She is on the board of Catholic Charities of the Archdiocese of New York and the advisory board of the Mayor's Fund to Advance New York City, and is a trustee of The Conference Board.